Baseflow/XF-Material-Library/README.md

 2. `title` - The title of the alert dialog.

-- Showing an alert dialog for acknowledgement.
+- Shows an alert dialog for acknowledgement.
+It only has a single, dismissive action used for acknowledgement.

     ```c#
     await MaterialDialogs.ShowAlertAsync(message: "This is an alert dialog.");